Initial steps to take to ensure your users are on the right Team with the right Roles for access

 When users are lacking the Access Project role designated to their Team, they may either receive an error message when attempting to access the project or not see the project on their Community homepage, shown under My Projects.
 You’ll need to first identify the affected user’s Team, then check your Project Roles to ensure that your Teams have appropriate access.

-Verifying User’s Project Team (screenshot):
+Verifying user’s Project Team (video):

 - Type user’s email or name in the Knowledge Base search bar (wait to populate)

 - Click on the user to access User Summary

 - Select the appropriate project in the upper right dropdown menu